Erythronium: Cultivation and uses

 Erythroniums are widely grown as ornamental plants, with numerous hybrids and cultivars having been selected for garden use.
 Popular cultivars include Erythronium 'Pagoda', E. 'Sundisc', E. 'Joanna', E. 'Kondo', E. 'Citronella', E. californicum 'White Beauty', and E. 'Rosalind'.
 Propagation is best by seed in autumn or by division of bulbs, depending on species.
 Some species propagate vegetatively.
 The plant is also great as a ground cover, as it will spread over several years.

+Erythroniums are woodland plants and require rich soil, full of organic matter.
+Soil should be evenly moist and slightly acidic.
+They prefer shade or filtered sunlight.

 The following cultivars, of mixed ancestry, have won the Royal Horticultural Society's Award of Garden Merit: